akowiz/micro.navbar.plugin/README.md

 TODO
 ----
 - Properly handle opening/closing a node, and not loosing the settings after refreshing the view (which currently rebuild the list from scratch).
+- Properly handle when the screen has been splitted already.
 - Add lua support.
 - Add ability to save the open/close status in between sessions (using json to store the data?)
 - Add proper documentation to navbar.